abdulqshabbir/code-wars/README.md

 ## Lessons from dailyTemperatures
 To solve the "Next Greater Elemment" or "Next Smaller Element" problem we can make use of a `monotonic stack` which stores elements in an non-increasing or non-decreasing order.
 Elements added to stack are only added once and removed (at most) once so we can solve problems in linear time and linear space.

+## Lessons learned from kokoEats
+Anytime we can bound our solution range (in increasing order) with a `min` and a `min` we can use binary search to find our solution in O(logn) time.